Samuel Callen ’08 to Receive 2022 Alumni Achievement Award

-- Professional achievement – The nominee must have distinguished himself or herself through achievement or advancement in his or her career, professional training, professional recognition and/or outstanding contributions to his or her field.
+- Professional and Community Achievement – The nominee must have distinguished himself or herself through achievement or advancement in his or her career, earned degrees, professional training, professional recognition and/or outstanding contributions to his or her field.
 Nominee shall have demonstrated a record of community participation and involvement.

 - Availability – In addition to the above criteria, the nominee must be available to attend the Alumni Awards Dinner prior to Commencement.

 Do you know an outstanding recent MCC alumnus?

 If you would like to nominate for the 2022 Alumni Achievement Award, please use the online form linked below.
 All fields must be filled out to qualify.
 Note: it is recommended you have all information on the nominee in hand before filling out the nomination form.
 Self-nominations are accepted.
 The form requires all contact information, and additional information as noted above.
 The deadline for 2022 nominations is December 31, 2021.